 - 7.5.A.
-After equipment qualification programme has been established for the NPP, specific ongoing equipment qualification-maintenance requirements should be identified for incorporation into existing plant maintenance programme.
+After equipment qualification programme has been established for the NPP, specific ongoing equipment qualification- maintenance requirements should be identified for incorporation into existing plant maintenance programme.
 These requirements should establish methods and a schedule to be used for maintenance, (including equipment or component repair and replacement) surveillance (including testing) and ISI.
-Environmental monitoring should be used to determine the actual environment conditions to which equipment is exposed and the - Commented [CR1 can be misinterpreted one method (seismic, preserved using different administrative controls like installation and maintenance control, replacement control, modification control, condition monitoring, etc. For more detailed information see Ref.
-[17].
-7.5.B.
-The equipment qualification maintenance requirements should address the following: Ensures that the equipment qualification equipment which is qualified is adequately identified when raising a Work Request;
+Environmental monitoring should be used to determine the actual environment conditions to which equipment is exposed and the effects that it has on the equipment..
+Equipment qualification status should be preserved using different administrative controls like installation and maintenance control, replacement control, modification control, condition monitoring, etc. For more detailed information see Ref.
+[17]. - 7.5.B.
+When establishing EQ required maintenance, consideration should be given to the following items: - -maintenance scope and periodicity are adequately identified to maintain the qualification throughout the plant life under normal, abnormal and accident conditions; - -the equipment within the qualification programme is adequately identified when the work request is issued;